russelljjarvis/ScienceAccessibility/README.md

-## The Data counterpart of this code repository lives at:
+## Data Counterpart of this Code Repository lives at:
 https://osf.io/yng5u/wiki/home/